 Kanefsky follows Cenedella from his days selling cheeky “I Like Ludwig” buttons to pay his art school tuition to his apprenticeship with the exiled German satirical painter George Grosz, who inspired his merging of refined technique with blistering social critique; from his provocative 1965 “Yes Art” exhibit which became the most popular – and debated – show of the year, lambasting the crass commercialism of the blossoming Pop Art movement, to his sudden, 12-year break from painting and his fruitful return as a teacher, mentor and unbowed iconoclast of American painting.

-Cargo Film & Releasing and Passion River presents a Concannon Productions film, ART BASTARD, written and directed by Victor Kanefsky and produced by Chris T. Concannon.
+Cargo Film & Releasing and Passion River present a Concannon Productions film, ART BASTARD, written and directed by Victor Kanefsky and produced by Chris T. Concannon.
 The editor is Jim MacDonald and the director of photography is Douglas Meltzer.
-NOW AVAILABLE on March 21, 2017 on Netflix DVD, Amazon DVD & Blu-ray Limited Edition.
+NOW AVAILABLE on Amazon Prime, DVD, Blu-ray Limited Edition, iTunes and Netflix DVD.